melles1991/usecuewebsite/_posts/2016-04-21-two-viewports-to-rule-them-all.md

 Using this technique&nbsp;you can make ANY website responsive in less than 3 hours.

-I found this quote on Twitter:&nbsp;

 > "After 14h straight I think it’s time I call it a day… responsive design is hard"

+I found the above quote on Twitter.
 Do you feel the same?
 Try this technique!
 It will surely change your perspective.

 PS.&nbsp;If you want to go all fancy, you can add an in-between version for portrait tablets.